 (Source: Les Rives Viet Nam).

-What to do in Cu Chi tunnels?
+Things to do in Cu Chi Tunnels?

 The tour guide is giving a presentation about a booby trap in Cu Chi